-First and foremost, let Carpet Cleaner Auckland define the true meaning of word “vacuum”.
-A “Vacuum” is a space partially exhausted, or from which almost all air has been removed through artificial means.
-Conversely, a ‘vacuum cleaner’ is a device of creating, containing, or utilizing a partial vacuum for cleaning as in a vacuum cleaning system.
+A vacuum is a space partially exhausted or from which almost all air has been removed through artificial means.
+Conversely, a vacuum cleaner is a device of creating, containing, or utilizing a partial vacuum.
+In brief, a vacuum cleaning system.

-Vacuum cleaners contain a vacuum motor assembly which acts as a blowing fan making a vacuum behind itself.
+This contains a vacuum motor assembly which acts as a blowing fan making a vacuum behind itself.
 Because a vacuum is an unnatural state, air pushes in to fill the void.
-It is this in-rushing air, moving through the fan that creates airflow and suction need for vacuum cleaning.
+Moving through the fan that creates airflow and suction need for vacuum cleaning.

 In general, a vacuum cleaner designed for the removal of dry soils has a high airflow rating and a relatively low suction rating.
-A vacuum cleaner particularly designed to remove liquids, conversely, would have a low airflow rating, and a relatively high suction rating.
-To have ratings on both airflow and suction is practically impossible, but a high average compromise is possible and usually incorporated with wet dry vacuum cleaning systems designed to remove both wet as well as dry soils from surfaces.
+This designed to remove liquid.
+Conversely would have a low airflow rating and a relatively high suction rating.
+To have ratings on both airflow and suction is practically impossible.

-Airflow relates to air volume, and is entirely different from suction.
-The airflow of a vacuum cleaning systems is measured in ‘cubic feet per minute’ or (C.F.M).
+Airflow relates to air volume and is entirely different from suction.
+The airflow of vacuum cleaning systems is measured in cubic feet per minute.
 This measure is used to point out how many cubic feet of air that a vacuum motor is able to inhale and exhaust without restriction within a one minute period.
-A high efficiency vacuum cleaner for dry soil removal on carpets for instance, might have the ability to move 156 (CFM) while a high efficiency vacuum cleaner particularly designed for the removal of liquids might only have the ability to move 88 (CFM).

-Suction is measured in ‘inches of waterlift’.
-Inches of waterlift, is how high a vacuum motor is able to lift a column of water one inch in diameter within a tube.
+Suction is measured in ‘inches of water lift’.
+Inches of water lift is how high a vacuum motor is able to lift a column of water one inch in diameter within a tube.
 At that point, no airflow is there only suction.
-Special hand held vacuum gauges for measuring ‘inches of waterlift’ are available for measuring the suction of vacuum cleaners.
-A high efficiency vacuum cleaner for dry soil removal on carpet for instance might have an ‘inches of waterlift’ rating of only 12″”, while a high efficiency vacuum cleaner particularly designed for removal of liquids might have a rating of 150″.
+Special hand held vacuum gauges for measuring its inches are available for measuring the suction of vacuum cleaners.

 Carpet Cleaner Auckland 09-489 5599